WaveDancer Yacht Design-Sail and Power, Dinghies, Small Boats and Yachts

 Detailed building instructions are included with the plans, illustrating the various tasks in easy to follow steps.

-The plans detail how to build the simple cradle cut from particle board.
 Not only will a cradle benefit accuracy, it also makes building a lot easier.

 The interior fit-out consists of aft buoyancy tanks, mid-bulkhead, thwart, daggerboard case and forepeak tank.